sugarcrm/ventana/CONTRIBUTING.md

 - Make sure your pull request is fully documented.
 - Reference related Github issues within commit messages and pull request comments where appropriate.
+- Ensure unit tests pass by running `yarn test` in the ventana directory

 ## Bugs
 - File bugs or feature requests using our [Github Issue Tracker][tracker].